 The deep console splits into upper and lower levels, so purses, tablets, or other precious items can be stowed out of sight but remain conveniently close at hand.

 The storage area under the elbow rest was redesigned with a butterfly opening that splits in half longwise, so all five occupants can access it.
 Up to four USB ports are available, with two USB-C and two USB-A ports.
 Large cupholders in the doors can accommodate 32-ounce bottles, according to Nissan.

 Comprehensive standard safety features help prevent a crash in the 2021 Rogue.

 How safe is the Nissan Rogue?

-Until then, we'll leave the NHTSA results aside and rate the Rogue an 8 here, with a promise to update information here soon.
 We get to 8 with extra points for standard and optional safety features and for its IIHS score.

 Nissan claims the most standard safety features in the compact crossover class, and we believe it.
 Like last year, it includes rear door alert, automatic emergency braking with pedestrian detection, active lane control, automatic high beams, blind-spot monitors with rear cross-traffic alert, and automatic rear braking, which was not standard for 2020.

 Adaptive cruise control is still optional, even though automakers such as Toyota and Subaru include it as standard.
 Nissan improved its options with an upgraded navigation, called ProPilot Assist that uses GPS and map data so the system can plan for slowdowns around curves or near exits.
 Standard on all but the base S model, it stays centered in the lane better without the ping pong feel of less sophisticated systems, and the braking isn’t as abrupt.
 In stop-and-go traffic, the adaptive cruise control can stop for up to 30 seconds without driver intervention.
 A wide and tall windshield makes for good outward vision.